-Her portraits fascinate me and when she's capturing a party I've the feeling I'm there.
+Her portraits fascinate me, and when she's capturing a party, I feel like I'm there.

 What made you pick up a camera in the first place?

 A random elective course in high school that my counsellor told me to take for fun.

 In a recent Instagram post you wrote, 'I miss taking photos of my friends and not caring about the results.
 I miss having fun with photography.
 There's too much pressure now to be a certain way; to be "perfect".
 I miss the simple things that made me fall in love.'
 What made you fall in love?

 (Laughs) I loved just being somewhere with my camera and taking photos of everyone; friends, strangers, whomever that was around.
 As I've been getting more serious with photography and the career I've made with it, well, things aren't so much 'fun' anymore.
 Growing up and having responsibilities and paying bills is all super annoying, and it takes away from being free.

 I don't!
 I've been struggling with this very exact situation.

 Often your pictures capture the vibe of a party.
 Do you have time to enjoy the party even though you’re taking pictures?